Subham-Maity/prisma-the-ultimate-resource/README.md

 - `Boolean`: This is a logical data type that can store either `true` or `false`.
 It is mapped to the BSON `Boolean` type.
 - `Json`: This is a complex data type that can store any valid JSON value, such as objects, arrays, numbers, strings, booleans, or nulls.
 It is mapped to the BSON `Object` type.
 - `Bytes`: This is a binary data type that can store any sequence of bytes.
 It is useful for storing files or images.
 It is mapped to the BSON `Binary` type.
-- `Unsupported("")`: This is a special data type that can be used to represent any MongoDB-specific type that is not supported by Prisma, such as `ObjectId`, `Decimal128`, or `Timestamp`.
+- `Unsupported("")`: This is a special data type that can be used to represent any MongoDB-specific type that is not supported by Prisma such as `ObjectId`, `Decimal128`, or `Timestamp`.
 You need to specify the name of the MongoDB type inside the parentheses.
 - `Float`: This is a numeric data type that can store decimal numbers with floating-point precision.
 It is mapped to the BSON `Double` type.
 - `DateTime`: This is a temporal data type that can store date and time values with millisecond precision.
 It is mapped to the BSON `Date` type.
 - `Int`: This is a numeric data type that can store integer numbers with 32-bit precision.
 It is mapped to the BSON `Int32` type.